 The Plan reflects the importance of such open space in Policy OS 1 and considers open spaces identified by Cornwall Council, and also those areas identified by residents as of particular value to them.
 Residents wish to prevent infill between St Erth and other settlements, both to preserve St Erth's separate identity and to retain ecological corridors.

-The Open Space Assessment identified below average provision of public sports space; and low levels of provision for teens.
+The Open Space Assessment identified in the table below average provision of public sports space; and low levels of provision for teens for the anticipated growth of dwellings over the lifetime of the Plan.